pygame/pygame/docs/reST/ref/font.rst

       script, for which the script code is `"Deva"`.
 See the full list of script codes in `ISO 15924 <https://www.unicode.org/iso15924/iso15924-codes.html>`_.

+      This method requires pygame built with SDL_ttf 2.20.0 or above.
+Otherwise the method will raise a pygame.error.

       .. versionadded:: 2.1.4

       .. ## Font.set_script ##